yejinelly/yejinelly.github.io/_pages/cv.md

 {% include base_path %}

-[This](http://yejinelly.github.io/files/YejinL_CV.pdf) is a detailed version as of August 2024.
+[This](http://yejinelly.github.io/files/YejinL_CV.pdf) is a detailed version as of September 2024.
 <br>
 <hr/>